DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/onAppointmentDblClick.md

 #include common-ref-elementparam with { element: "clicked" }

 ##### field(e.cancel): Boolean
-Allows you to cancel execution of the default appointment click handler.
+If **true**, does not allow the user to open the appointment details form with double click.

 ##### field(e.component): {WidgetName}
 The widget's instance.